 Unfortunately, from time to time we also hear of Church members whobecome discouraged and subsequently quit coming to and participating inour Church meetings because they think they don’t fit in.

-When was young boy, during the aftermath of World War II, Germanywas broken and in ruins.
+When I was a young boy, during the aftermath of World War II, Germanywas broken and in ruins.
 Many people were hungry, sick, and dying.
 Iremember well the humanitarian shipments of food and clothing thatcame from the Church in Salt Lake City.
-To this day, can still rememberthe smell of the clothing, and can still taste the sweetness of the cannedpeaches.
+To this day, I can still rememberthe smell of the clothing, and I can still taste the sweetness of the cannedpeaches.

 There were some who joined the Church because of the goods theyreceived at that time.
 Some members looked down on these new converts.They even called them an offensive name: Büchsen Mormonen, or“Canned-Food Mormons.”
 They resented these new members because theybelieved that once their temporal needs had been met, they would fallaway.